spookylukey/django-views-the-right-way/source/detail-view.rst

 value for money.

 You could make the CBV version more concise, but not in good ways.
-Each alternative way to write this brings up some issues that I'll discuss in turn.
+Each alternative way to write this brings up some issues that I’ll discuss in turn.

 Discussion: Convention vs configuration